 The problem is old: you have forgotten or lost the password to login to your Windows computer.
 In this tutorial I will show you, how to reset your password to regain access to your computer.
 Please do not use the information provided in this tutorial on a computer that you don't own.

 How to reset lost password in Windows 10, 8, 7 & Vista

 A. Reset Microsoft Account Password.

-– If you have used an MS account to login to Windows 10 or 8, then navigate to Reset Password Page and follow the on-screen prompts to reset you password.
+– If you're using a Microsoft account to login to Windows 10 or 8, then navigate to Reset Password Page and follow the on-screen prompts to reset you password.

 – To reset the password for a local user in Windows 10, 8 7 or Vista, you must start your computer from a Windows installation media (USB or DVD) that matches your Windows version and edition.
 If you don’t own a Windows Installation Media then from another working computer, you can create one by using Microsoft’s Media Creation tool.

 - Related articles:

 1. Boot your computer from the Windows installation media.